cccbr/runningatower/content/docs/ringingroom/_index.md

 # Ringing Room

 {{<hint danger>}}
-Throughout it should be remembered that any substantive change can only be made with proper consultation with the ***[tower authority](../glossary/#tower-authority)*** and it is their reponsibility to action any such change.
-In the case of the ***[Church of England](../glossary/#church-of-england)*** a faculty may be necessary.
+Throughout it should be remembered that any substantive change can only be made with proper consultation with the [tower authority](../glossary/#tower-authority) and it is their reponsibility to action any such change.
+In the case of the [Church of England](../glossary/#church-of-england) a faculty may be necessary.
 Guidance notes on these should be consulted for any proposed changes within the tower.
-Further information can be found at [Belfry Upkeep Faculty Rules](https://belfryupkeep.cccbr.org.uk/docs/030-faculty-rules/).
+Further information can be found at **[Belfry Upkeep Faculty Rules](https://belfryupkeep.cccbr.org.uk/docs/030-faculty-rules/)**.
  {{</hint>}}

 ![Ringing room at St Machar, Aberdeen](aberdeen350.jpg)